 Your thoughts create your reality, filter those which may harm you.

 Look deeper.
 Observe without judging.
-In the situation you are inquring about you may be expected to behave on a higher level than others.
+In the situation you are inquiring about you may be expected to behave on a higher level than others.
 Trust your own wisdom, no those who surround you.
 Know when it is good to speak and when it is better not to.
 Do not be discouraged by difficult beginnings, help will come.

 This card confirms that your way of perceiving the world is correct.
 You may feel like being caged in structures, superstitions and superficiality.
 You may feel lonely and underestimated.
 Loneliness is often the price of wisdom but remember that wisdom itself has not got a high value if it is not shared.
 Others may learn from you and you from them.

-If you are in the relationship: this card often signifies the beginnings of a relationship, time of joy and playing but accompanied by other cards it also suggests the need of strenghtening the bond and behaving in a more careful way.
+If you are in the relationship: this card often signifies the beginnings of a relationship, time of joy and playing but accompanied by other cards it also suggests the need of strengthening the bond and behaving in a more careful way.
 Your partner’s mistake comes from their ignorance, not malice.

 If you are single: your loneliness may be caused by the fact that you have not become mature enough for a stable relationship.

-In the situation you are inquring about you may need to consult a specialist or a intermediary.
+In the situation you are inuring about you may need to consult a specialist or a intermediary.
 Beginnings of a new project which is very probable to be successful despite initial problems.
 Do not focus only on profit, look from a wider perspective.

 My favourite image of Sophia and the favourite card of all the possible decks is the one from Goddesses of the New Light by Pamela Matthews (referring to Gnostic philosophy)